ACFR-RPG/mtrx5700-resources/environment/20_04_ros2_foxy.md

 ```

-#### From here onwards, the steps apply to both personal computers and lab computers
+#### From here onwards, these steps apply to personal computers only.

 #### Setting up colcon workspace
 The computers in MXLab have the above configuration.
 All the dependencies for this code to run have been installed.
 Please type the following commands in a terminal one after the other.